-The agreed plan will be drawn up by the SENDCo and shared with relevant staff and parents/carers.
+The agreed plan will be drawn up between the SENDCo and class teacher and will then be shared with relevant staff and parents/carers.
 Clear targets and information will be stored on the plan.
-At Orchard Vale Community School we call these plans Individual Education Plans (IEPs).
-In Secondaries plans are provided for pupils with EHCPs.
+At Orchard Vale Community School we call these My Plans.
+Reasonable adjustments are made for pupils through the delivery of Quality First Teaching (QFT) and high-quality universal provision.